 The majority of FOCUS programs are open to men and women with the belief that all faculty benefit from enhanced mentoring and networking.
 Selected sessions are reserved for women in order to create a community of women faculty with commitment to improving the environment of academic medicine for their junior colleagues.

 Since 1999, FOCUS has compiled comprehensive faculty gender statistics (Benchmark Data) to monitor trends, document progress, and identify barriers to women’s advancement in academic medicine.
-FOCUS presents these data on an annual basis to the Dean, senior institutional leadership, and department chairs.
+FOCUS presents these data to the Dean, senior institutional leadership, and department chairs.

 FOCUS continues to provide programs which simultaneously promote women’s health research, enhance medical faculty professional development, and aim to create an institutional culture and policies that foster a more diverse faculty at the Perelman School of Medicine at the University of Pennsylvania.